This article is based on my experience from over 45 years of perfecting my stock-trading strategies and risk-control skills.

 Is this a good thing?
 Did I really learn something beneficial, something that I can use for the rest of my life making money?

 How do I know this?
-Mainly because, as I mentioned earlier, if there were to be a sure thing, everyone would be billionaires.
+Mainly because, as I mentioned earlier, if a sure thing really existed, everyone would be billionaires.

 My logic may be right.
-But statistically it's still only 50/50.
-If I were to put complete trust in my newfound success, and allow major moves in the wrong direction, thinking that the market always turns around -- the day will come that this rule breaks and the market continues to move against me.
+But statistically, it's still only 50/50.
+If I were to put complete trust in my idea and allow significant moves in the wrong direction—thinking that the market always turns around—the day would come that this rule breaks and the market continues to move against me.
 It not only can happen, but it will happen.

-There are many traders who are very successful with trading Futures.
+Many traders are very successful with trading futures.
 And when you read about their stories, every one of them experienced a major loss at one time or another.

 The trick with success is limiting those losses and keeping them small, within reason based on the amount of trading capital available.

-I recommend a book by Jack D. Schwager.
+I learned this, and a lot more, from a book I recommend by Jack D. Schwager.
 He interviewed many well-known successful traders.
 You can find his book on Amazon: The Little Book of Market Wizards: Lessons from the Greatest Traders.

 Jack Schwager shares critical lessons he learned by interviewing some of the best Futures traders.
-I found this to be a very honest presentation without the hype of unrealistic success some other books claim to provide.
+I found this to be a sincere presentation without the hype of unrealistic success some other books claim to provide.

 © 2014 Glenn Stok